SeldonIO/alibi-detect/doc/source/cd/background.md

 However, the task becomes considerably harder for high-dimensional real problems, especially since real-time ground truths are not typically available.
-Some types of drift, such as prior and concept drift, are also difficult to detect without access to ground truths.
+Some types of drift, such as prior and concept drift, are especially difficult to detect without access to ground truths.
 As a workaround proxies are required, for example a model’s predictions can be monitored to check for prior drift.